nancologist/ReactNative/README.md

 ## 2.5.
 Working with Core Components
 * ``<View>`` is like ``<div>``.
 * A text can be ONLY between ``<Text>`` tags!!!
+* ``flex`` sets how much can a child element take space of the parent relative to the other child elements.
 ___

 ## 2.6.
 Getting Started with Styles